 Information technology tools and resources at the UW

-Our enterprise Azure AD is uwnetid.onmicrosoft.com, but has domains such as uw.edu, u.washington.edu, and washington.edu associated with it.
-So when a user enters a username of <uwnetid>@uw.edu in the Azure AD device join experience, they end up in our enterprise Azure AD.
+The UW’s primary Azure AD tenant is uwnetid.onmicrosoft.com, but has domains such as uw.edu, u.washington.edu, and washington.edu associated with it.
+So when a user enters a username of <uwnetid>@uw.edu in the Azure AD device join experience, if allowed, that device will end up in the UW’s primary Azure AD.

--requires InTune licensing or another MDM product to realize the same device management value as AD join
+- InTune licensing is needed or another MDM product to realize the same device management value as AD join